bbc/simorgh/src/integration/README.md

 Each page type's test file will have specific user tests, for example in the context of a live radio page, we want to test that a user can see a headline, a description of the live radio stream and a media player.

 We define these tests inside of the `user.js` file and import them into each page type test file `amharic.test.js`, `korean.test.js`.
 Sometimes the UI or UX is slightly different between AMP and canonical.
 In these cases we have different files for each - `user.amp.js` and `user.canonical.js`.
-User tests should be focussed on testing things in the page that a user can see or interact with.
+User tests should be focussed on testing things on the page that a user can see or interact with.
 They should not contain anything to do with SEO, analytics or checking scripts are in the page.

 User tests are the most important tests we write because this is who we build software for.
 We should also consider a11y tests in our user tests.

 We can make use of DOM Testing Library to write better user tests.
 The main utilities it provides involve querying the DOM in a way that's similar to how the user finds elements on the page e.g. `getByText('This is the headline text')`.
 This is preferred over something like `document.querySelector('.headline')`.
 This also makes our user tests more maintainable in the long run as refactors to our components, for example a class name change, don't break our tests and slow us down.
-When testing something like SEO, something that you cannot see or interact with, then `document.querySelector('.headline')` is the preferred method of querying the DOM.
+When testing something like SEO, something that you cannot see or interact with, then `document.querySelector` is the preferred method of querying the DOM.

 All page types have some common UI and functionality.
-Tests for the common stuff are location in `src/app/integration/pages/common`:
+Tests for the common stuff are located in `src/app/integration/pages/common`:

 ```
 ├── common